-Specify your Interconnection Service evaluation election as either Energy Resource Interconnection Service alone, or for both Energy Resource Interconnection Service and some level of Capacity Resource Interconnection Service.
-Some MW level of Capacity Resource Interconnection Service election is required to become a qualified Installed Capacity Supplier.
+Specify your Interconnection Service evaluation election as either Energy Resource Interconnection Service ("ERIS") alone, or for both ERIS and some level of Capacity Resource Interconnection Service ("CRIS"); provided however that CRIS may not exceed 2 MW and may only be requested for a Small Generating Facility that is no larger than 2 MW.

 Evaluation Election: One set of metering is required for each generation connection to the new ring bus or existing Connecting Transmission Owner station.
 Number of generation connections: Will an alternate source of auxiliary power be available during CT/PT maintenance?
 Yes No Will a transfer bus on the generation side of the metering require that each meter set be designed for the total plant generation?
-Yes No (Please indicate on the one-line diagram).
+Yes No (If Yes, indicate on the one-line diagram).
 What type of control system or PLC will be located at the Small Generating Facility?
 What protocol does the control system or PLC use?